Zineb Riboua

 Biography

-Zineb Riboua is a research fellow and program manager of Hudson Institute’s Center for Peace and Security in the Middle East.
+Zineb Riboua is a research fellow with Hudson Institute’s Center for Peace and Security in the Middle East.
 She specializes in Chinese and Russian involvement in the Middle East, the Sahel, and North Africa, great power competition in the region, and Israeli-Arab relations.

 Prior to joining Hudson Institute, Ms. Riboua was a research assistant at the Center for Jewish Civilization at Georgetown University, where she worked on Jewish identity in Morocco, Moroccan-Israeli relations, and the cultural impacts of the Abraham Accords.